houseabsolute/ubi/README.md

   env:
     GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

+Similarly, the GitLab CI system sets a `CI_JOB_TOKEN` for all jobs.
+Make sure to pass this to UBI
+when you use it to install something from GitLab in CI.

 If you only run `ubi` on one platform, you can avoid hitting the GitHub API entirely by using the
 `--url` parameter.
 But if you run on multiple platforms this can be tedious to maintain and it